shaurya2109/pg-backend/README.md

 ## Want to contribute to Pocket Grocer?
 Check out our [developer guidelines](DeveloperDocumentation.md) if you are interested in making our product better and contributing to the backend!

+These two sections will need to be removed when the info is transfered to the developer documentation
+# pg-backend
+Maven based API for the Pocket Grocer application.
+The project has the folloing contents -
+1. src/main/java/pocketgrocer - contains important files like Server.java and Query.java - both of these files are essential to run the backend for pocket grocer.
+2. pom.xml - contains information about all the dependencies required to build the project.

+## Important files -
+1. Server.java - contains the method definition of all the API endpoints.
+2. Query.java - contains the Prepared statements, and the function definitions of all the methods being used in the Server.java file.